Wherever and whenever we’re needed

 We fund projects grants of up to £5000 running in alignment with the school year.
 We use evaluation and monitoring to inform the success of the project.

-Project: Children for Working Animal Welfare in Rural Areas of Odisha State
+New Project, September 2017: Children for Working Animal Welfare in Rural Areas of Odisha State

 Aim: Teaching humane and animal welfare education though ‘kindness kids programme in schools’.